 Talantbek Cherikov, Kiss in Paris

-The ancient mystics described eroticism as aliveness, vibrancy, vitality and ecstasy.
-Just like mysticism, it is a transgressive force negating the “known” to break the boundaries of reality and take us outside of the limitations of life.
+Some ancient mystics described eroticism as the antidote to death – as aliveness, vibrancy, vitality and ecstasy.
+Just like mysticism, eroticism was described as a transgressive force negating the “known” to break the boundaries of reality and take us outside of the limitations of life.

-From that mystical eye’s perspective, prayer itself was considered a deeply erotic act.
+From that mystical eye’s perspective, prayer itself is the greatest opening of our heart and coming into vitality and aliveness.
 Using our purity of heart and openness of soul we build a bridge of love to connect to higher consciousness.
 Our entire body opens to experience the extraordinary beyond the explainable, to surrender into the blind faith and trust of the unknown and unseen.
 We let go of the mind’s rational explanations and reach out with trembling hands for a tender hope in the light of our blackness.
 We fall to our knees in our most humble moments; we fall deeper into trust.

 Love also demands such a surrender and transcendence beyond the known.
 And just like prayer, love too is sacred.

 The pressing of lips during kissing is another important symbolism.
-In sacred rituals and initiation ceremonies, people pressed their lips for a sip of wine and a bite of bread, vowing for the union of spirit (wine) and body (bread).
-This is also why many people kiss the floors of sacred temples or icons in churches.
+In sacred rituals and initiation ceremonies, people pressed their lips for a sip of wine and a bite of bread, vowing for the union of spirit (wine) and Christ’s body (bread).
+This is also why many people kiss the icons in churches – because it shows our humbleness and humility as human beings, and willingness to remain in openness.

 Antonio Canova, Psyche Revived by Cupid's Kiss 1793